Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Model

-We have now demonstrated the equivalence between the two estimators within finite-space and finite action MDPs without function approximations, indicating that they share identical theoretical properties.
-Consequently, establishing a property for one estimator inherently confirms it for the other.
-It is important to emphasize, however, that this equivalence does not imply that the model-based approach and TD learning are identical across all scenarios.
-There has been a long debate in the reinforcement learning literature between model-based learning and TD learning, and we refer to the more relevant surveys and textbooks like \cite{moerland2023model} and \cite{Sutton18RL}.
+With such an equivalence, establishing a property for one estimator inherently confirms it for the other.
+It is important to emphasize that this equivalence does not imply that the model-based approach and TD learning are identical across all scenarios.
+We are only talking about finite-space and finite-action MDPs without function approximations in this work.
+There has been a long debate in the RL literature between model-based learning and TD learning, and we refer to the more relevant surveys and textbooks like \cite{moerland2023model} and \cite{Sutton18RL}.